shanaallenholder/Java_Assessment_Repo/README.md

 all end points and you will structure these accordingly.

 **Repository Repository Repository!!:**
-You will use version control to commit any progress frequently capturing your development process and thought process in the commit messages.
+You will use version control to commit any progresses frequently, capturing your development process and thought process in the commit messages.
 You will also maintain a detailed Git history to maintian a streamlined diary of the development of your API, for future changes and enhancements..

 **Code Quality & Structure:**
 You will adhere to Java and Spring Boot best practices and conventions, ensuring that your code is clean, modular, reusable, and easily comprehensible.
-By following these design considerations and requirements, I’ll be able to develop a top-notch API using Java and Spring Boot that meets the expectations outlined in the assessment.
+By following these design considerations and requirements, you will be able to develop a top-notch API using Java and Spring Boot that meets the expectations outlined in all of the above.